Department of Land Administration and Management

 BSc Degree in Land Administration and Management

-The general entrance requirements at University level shall apply with applicants meeting the following specified entrance requirements:
+The general entrance requirements at University level shall apply with applicants with 2 principal passes in the following specified entrance requirements:

-- One must have sat and passed at level A1 or its equivalent with the following subject cluster combinations: (Maths, Physics, and Chemistry); (Maths, Chemistry, Biology); (Maths, Computer Science, Economics); (Maths, Economics, Geography); (History, Economics, and Geography); Construction and where possible, some background in Business and accounting.
+- One must have sat and passed at level A2 or its equivalent with the following subject cluster combinations: (Maths, Chemistry, and Biology); (Maths, Computer Science, and Economics); (Maths, Economics, and Geography); (History, Economics, and Geography); Construction and where possible, some background in Business and accounting.

 - Or TVET Diploma in relevant land related discipline;